Dean: Chris Luecke

 Students are strongly encouraged to seek summer employment with faculty research projects or natural resource agencies to gain practical work experience and help refine career goals.
 Students should check with the S.J. and Jessie E. Quinney College of Natural Resources Academic Service Center in early January regarding summer employment opportunities.

 Freshmen accepted in good standing by the university are eligible for admission to the S.J. and Jessie E. Quinney College of Natural Resources.
 Transfer students need an overall 2.5 GPA for admission to S.J. and Jessie E. Quinney College of Natural Resources majors.
-Departments may impose additional requirements; refer to departmental sections for information.

 Students will make more satisfactory progress in natural resources majors if they have had two years of high school algebra; have taken coursework in chemistry, physics, and biology; and have obtained basic computer skills.
 Four years of English are also desirable.
 Prospective students should realize that natural resources fields are highly technical professions, requiring not just field ability, but also a high aptitude for scholarship.
 Success is also correlated with an ability to work well with people.

-Students who have not yet decided on a specific natural resources major may be admitted to the college as "undecided."
+Students who have not yet decided on a specific natural resources major may be admitted to the college as “undecided.”
 Many of the courses taken during the freshman year are common to all natural resources majors; however, students are encouraged to select a major as soon as possible.
-Students in the undecided category should meet with the college academic advisor for assistance in planning their educational program and selecting a major.
+Students in the undecided category should meet with a college academic advisor for assistance in planning their educational program and selecting a major.

 Changes in Graduation Requirements